Ole Miss leader: Groups to weigh in on Confederate statue

 - 'Jeopardy!' host Alex Trebek says he has pancreatic cancer

-Sparks says the College Board, which governs Mississippi’s eight public universities, ultimately must vote to move the statue.

-Sparks says that before any move, the university would have to consult with the Mississippi Department of Archives and History, which regulates government alterations of historic structures.
+Sparks said College Board trustees, who govern Mississippi’s eight public universities, ultimately must vote to move the statue.
+Sparks said that before any move, the university must consult with the Mississippi Department of Archives and History, which regulates government construction that might affect historic structures.
+Sparks said the university also must include a justification that the cemetery is a suitable location for the statue.

+A 2004 Mississippi law says war monuments, including those commemorating the Confederacy, can’t be altered but can be moved to a “more suitable location.”

+Members of the Associated Student Body Senate voted 47-0 Tuesday night for a resolution asking administrators to move the statue, which has stood since 1906 in a parklike setting near the white-columned Lyceum, the university’s main administrative building.
+The Graduate Student Council Senate adopted a similar resolution Monday.